Environmental Justice & Title VI

 Transportation Improvement Programs

-Within metropolitan areas across the country, regional transportation projects are tracked through Transportation Improvement Programs (TIP).
+Within metropolitan areas across the country, regional transportation projects are tracked through Transportation Improvement Programs (TIPs).
 This document is a staged, multiyear program of projects approved for funding by federal, state, and local sources within the Dallas-Fort Worth area.
 Every two to three years, NCTCOG, in cooperation with the Texas Department of Transportation, local governments, and transportation agencies, develops a new TIP.
 Nondiscrimination principles are applied during project selection for the TIP.

 Congestion Management Process